3961 Hastings Street

 We all want to ensure the holiday season is a safe and happy one, both for us and for our pets.
-That’s why it’s essential that you’re informed of some of the potential hazards that come with the season, and take the necessary proactive steps to prevent them from becoming issues, or worse, emergencies.
+That’s why it’s essential that you’re informed of some potential hazards that come with the season, and take the necessary proactive steps to prevent them from becoming issues, or worse, emergencies.

-It never hurts to be proactive when it comes to this time of year.
+It never hurts to be proactive when it comes to this time of year!
 Let’s go over the best steps to take for each animal’s safety and care this holiday season.

 Proactive Holiday Care Tips for Cats

 Cats are known to be independent, curious, and even sometimes on the feisty side.
-This is all part of their charm, but they’re also traits to keep in mind when creating a safe holiday environment at home.
-There are five ways we suggest to prevent holiday emergencies for your feline friend:
+This is all part of their charm, however they’re also traits to keep in mind when creating a safe holiday environment at home.

 1. Choose safe decorations—and place them wisely